 The Asset Management Value Proposition

-5 Fast Facts About Fiber Optic Monitoring for the Electrical Grid
+5 Fast Facts About Fiber Optic Temperature Measurement in Power Transformers

 As it relates to equipment monitoring at your operation, here are five facts and to keep in mind.

-2) Sensors and probes are tougher (and more versatile) than ever.
+#2 Fiber Optic Sensors and probes are tougher (and more versatile) than ever

-With optical temperature probes designed for use in industrial labs, you never have to worry about microwaves, radio frequency, high voltage or harsh environments.
+With fiber optic temperature sensors and probes designed for use in industrial labs, you never have to worry about microwaves, radiofrequency, high voltage, or harsh environments.
 Because fiber is non-conductive, it can take the heat.
 Even better, it holds up to chemicals and solvents.
-Made with dielectric materials, sensors and probes are capable of withstanding very high electro-magnetic fields and voltages.
+Made with dielectric materials, sensors and probes are capable of withstanding very high electromagnetic fields and voltages.

-The best monitors are even more valuable when you have task-specific software.
+The best fiber optic sensors and monitors are even more valuable when you have task-specific software.
 With direct data logging of temperature information, you get accessibility from your desktop or other browser-based devices.
-Export your data to Excel for use in charts, graphs or historical comparisons.
+Export your data to Excel for use in charts, graphs, or historical comparisons.
 In most cases, you can even control your monitoring devices remotely with a few clicks.

 “Fiber is fantastic,” says Qualitrol engineer Phil Caruso “because it can go almost anywhere.
 It’s so tough, it can be used to measure temperature and all the things that can jeopardize power generation.
 The world only started using fiber optic technology about 50 years ago.
 So the possibilities for measurement and preventive maintenance are still being explored and expanded every day.”
 For more about condition monitoring with fiber optics, talk to Qualitrol today.